The process to apply to study with us is simple, just follow these steps.

 19 July 2021

-The application process requires all applications to be submitted online either directly, or provide a valid email address to create your online account.
-Once you have started your application, you will be able to save it and resume it at a later date.
+Applications must be submitted online through our application portal.
+You’ll need a valid email address to create your online account.
+Once you have started your application, you will be able to save it and resume it later.
 There is no application fee when you apply online.

 You can lodge a direct application.
 However, there may be restrictions on your geographic location.
 If you are not able to submit a direct application via the application portal, then apply through one of our registered agents.